jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Introduction
 ------------

 The next part of this [software architecture](index.md) is the *Service Oriented Architecture*.
 It's about linking systems together.
-Its focus is software integration.
+It focuses on software integration.

 The ESB Concept